-Most pertinent to our discussion is the FASB's completed Disclosure Framework project, which was completed in 2018.
-The overall objective of this project was to improve the effectiveness of disclosures in the notes to the financial statements by clearly communicating the information that is most important to users of each entity's financial statements.
+The overall objective of the Disclosure Framework project is to improve the effectiveness of disclosures in the notes to the financial statements by clearly communicating the information that is most important to users of each entity's financial statements.
 In essence, the FASB looked to improve its own procedures for establishing disclosure requirements and to provide a way for reporting organizations to exercise judgment about which disclosures are relevant to them.
 The ultimate goal was to enhance users' abilities to analyze the information in the notes to the financial statements while minimizing the burden on reporting organizations.
 Achievement of the objective of improving effectiveness required the development of a framework that promotes consistent decisions about disclosure requirements by the Board and the appropriate exercise of discretion by reporting entities.

-In 2018, the FASB issued in final, Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements.
+In 2021, the FASB amended Concepts Statement No. 8 - Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements.
 The Board will use the concepts developed as a result of this project as a basis for establishing disclosure requirements in the future as well as in evaluating existing disclosure requirements.